gruntbliss/grunt-pact-js/README.md

 }
 ```

-###Install the Mock Server
+###Install Ruby, Gem, Bundler and Pact-MockServer

 ####OS X or Linux

-_Run this task with the `grunt installMockServer` command._

 This task requires you to have [Ruby](http://www.ruby-lang.org/en/downloads/), [Bundler](http://bundler.io/) and [RubyGems](https://rubygems.org/pages/download) installed.
 If you're on OS X or Linux you probably already have Ruby installed; test with `ruby -v` in your terminal.
-When you've confirmed you have Ruby installed, run `gem install bundler && bundle install` to install pact-mock_service.
+When you've confirmed you have Ruby installed, run `gem install bundler`.

 ####Windows
 If on ``Windows``, please refer to the [Installing pact-mock-service on Windows](https://github.com/bethesque/pact-mock_service/wiki/Installing-the-pact-mock_service-gem-on-Windows)